0xGingi/kagi-discord-bot/README.md

 KAGI_API_KEY=your_kagi_api_key_here

 # Message Content Intent (set to 'true' to enable channel summarization)
-# Note: For servers with more than 100 members, Discord requires verification
+# Note: For bots in more than 100 servers, Discord requires verification
 # and approval to use this intent.
-Set to 'false' for large servers.
+Set to 'false' for large-scale bots.
 MESSAGE_CONTENT_ENABLED=true
 ```